Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/introduction.rst

 .. _USING:

 =================================================
-Using Library Elements within User Defined Graphs
+Using Library Elements within User-Defined Graphs
 =================================================

 It is recommended that the library element to include in your graph is from the L2 directory, that is, a subgraph.
 For instance, to include a single rate asymmetrical FIR filter, include `fir_sr_asym_graph.hpp` from the `L2/include/aie/` folder.
 The test harness for each library unit can be used as a reference example of how to instantiate a parameterized graph.
 For example, see `L2/tests/aie/<library_element>/test.hpp` and `test.cpp`.

-An example `test.h` and `test.cpp`, which instantiates a parameterized graph and exposes a configured (point solution) interface, is provided in the `L2/examples/fir_129t_sym` folder.
+An example `test.hpp` and `test.cpp`, which instantiates a parameterized graph and exposes a configured (point solution) interface, is provided in the `L2/examples/fir_129t_sym` folder.

-Set the environment variable to DSPLIB_ROOT.
+Set the DSPLIB_ROOT environment variable.

 .. code-block::